Home Selling: How Often Should Your Real Estate Agent Call?

 When selling a home, the number one complaint of homeowners is the lack of communication & follow-up from their real estate agent - after the agent has listed the home for sale.
 In fact, a quick scan of popular websites reveals the most common grievances such as "My agent never returns my calls," or "My agent went on vacation and didn't tell me." it's a very common problem for sellers, and a source of great frustration.

-We call this the "List & Leave Syndrome" - a phrase I personally coined after experiencing a similar circumstance several years ago, which ultimately promted me to fire my agent.
+We call this the "List & Leave Syndrome, " a phrase I coined after experiencing a similar circumstance in 2010, which ultimately prompted me to fire my agent -- and was the catalyst to me becoming licensed as an agent.

 Image by Jason Taellious at Flickr.com